PabloVD/21cmSolver/README.md

 - Plotter.py: code to plot the ionization fraction, temperatures, global signal and Lyman alpha flux.

-In the Source folder: the needed functions and constants are included.
+In the Source folder:

-- constants.py: some relevant physical constants
+- constants.py: some relevant physical constants.

 - astro_params.py: the relevant astrophysical parameters are included here.
-You may want to change these values (it can be done in Runner.py)
+You may want to change these values (it can be done in Runner.py).

-- functions.py: functions for solving the differential equations
+- functions.py: functions for solving the differential equations.

-- lyalpha_rt.py: functions related with the Lyman-alpha radiative transfer
+- lyalpha_rt.py: functions related with the Lyman-alpha radiative transfer.

 This code makes use of several Python libraries, such as numpy, scipy and colossus.